Travel tips in Portugal

-Particularly, I think that every Brazilian who plans a first trip to Europe should choose to visit Portugal first, a country with an easy language, great tourist and historical attractions, fantastic cuisine, fair travel costs, compared to other countries in Europe. very close to our entire cultural background.
+Particularly, I think that every person who plans a first trip to Europe should choose to visit Portugal first, a country with an easy communication, great tourist and historical attractions, fantastic cuisine, fair travel costs, compared to other countries in Europe.

 I’m just in love with Portugal !!!

 Yes, but when to go?
 How long to stay?
 Where to stay?
 What to do?
 There are so many questions and questions that make me, I decided to prepare several posts for you, with as much information as possible.

 In today’s post, I’ll be more generalist, writing about Travel Tips in Portugal.
 Let’s get started!

 There is no season that is not recommended to travel to Portugal.
 Throughout the year, Portugal delights!
 There are colder periods, between late November and February, and more pleasant periods in terms of climate, from March to October.

 The months of June to August, besides being summer, with a climate around 30 degrees, is also the period of high season, that is, more crowded.

 Which cities you can not miss visiting in Portugal: